It’s not About Differences, It’s About Inclusion!

 D. To be done through the Creating Community Awards, the CCRC Website, study teams and other programs to be determined.

-C. Terms of officers: Chair – 2 years; Vice-Chair – 1 year, Secretary – 2 years; as terms expire, officers may seek re-election.
+C. Terms of officers: Chairman – 2 years; Vice-Chairman – 3 year 2 years, Secretary – 2 years, as terms expire, officers may seek re-election.